MicrosoftDocs/well-architected/well-architected/scalability/principles.md

 |Run the test in the continuous integration (CI) build pipeline.|Detect issues early.
 Any development effort must go through continuous performance testing to make sure changes to the codebase doesn't negatively affect performance. |

 ## Continuously monitor for performance in production
 *Observe the system holistically to evaluate the overall health of the solution*.
 Capture the test results not only in dev/test environment but also in production.
-TBD - why?
+Monitoring and logging in production can help identify bottlenecks and opportunities for improvement.

 |Approach|Benefit|
 |---|---|